simonwalz/script-link-script-paths/README.md

 ##### Target directory
-The given target directory shall added to the path environment.
+The given target directory shall be added to the search path environment.
 Add to your `.bashrc`:
 ```sh
 PATH="${PATH}:~/my_scripts"